adilsondias-engineer/fpga-learning/docs/lessons-learned.md

 5. **README.md** - Full documentation of Bug #13 journey (1,502 lines)

 ---

+**Last Updated:** Project 7 ITCH Parser - CDC Fixes & False Trigger Bug Resolution (November 8, 2025)

-This document grows with each project. **Latest update: Project 6 Phase 1F v5 - Bug #13 Resolution Complete (November 7, 2025)**
+This document grows with each project and includes lessons from all phases.